Spy in Chancery

 The meeting was to take place—ironically, as it turned out—in a cemetery.
 Howard had been chosen for the job because he spoke Russian fluently, and what was more had made a special study of defector cases.
 And there was another reason.
 The Controller who had briefed him in the old MI6 building in Westminster had put it quite bluntly.
 ‘It could be a plant,’ he said, ‘and we’re not going to risk blowing any officer from our Paris station.
 We know quite a lot about the Russian who’s made the approach—Alexei Kuznetsov—and he isn’t the type of KGB operative one would expect to make a run for it.
 But he’s a man with nasty habits and he may have got himself into a jam.’
 He had fiddled with a paper knife, glancing at the rather stolid young man who sat facing him squarely across the cluttered desk.
 It would need subtlety to handle a slippery bastard like Kuznetsov, and he wondered whether Howard had it.

-‘Why risk blowing my cover?’ asked Howard, with a slight smile.
+‘Why risk blowing me?’ asked Howard, with a slight smile.

 ‘Because you’re known to the Russians already—’ he raised a hand against Howard’s protest—’of course you are.
 After that business in Beirut—and I know it wasn’t your fault—we must regard you as blown.
 It’s tough, at your age, because it limits the number of places you can be posted to, but there are still a lot of ways you can be useful to the Service, and this is one of them.
 If all the Paris Rezidentsiya is trying to do, by making defector noises in the general direction of our station, is to make one of our Paris officers break cover, it won’t succeed.
 Kuznetsov will meet you, and you’re on their books already.
 But if he’s genuinely asking for political asylum, you’re the man to handle him.
 You talk his language in more ways than one, and you know how a defector’s mind works and how to bargain before making promises.
 You’ve got to get him to produce something solid at this first interview-something we can check on.’